abelphilip482-droid/Xapien-Assessment/README.md

 * To avoid treating these non-discriminative VLM values as meaningful quantitative measurements, the final Q4 quantitative score was calculated from the independently measured garment-fidelity and identity-preservation scores.
 * Qwen2-VL qualitative explanations and artifact observations were retained in the Q4 evaluation output.
 * The final Q4 evaluation CSV was successfully generated as `q4_progress.csv`.

+## Q5

+* A Gradio-based web demo prototype was attempted.
+* The virtual try-on results produced through the demo were not sufficiently accurate or consistent compared with the dedicated Q3 CatVTON outputs.
+* The Q4 evaluation was not fully integrated and validated within the web application.
+* The required guardrails were not completely validated in the final interactive application.
+* These limitations were primarily due to the limited time available for completing and testing the complete Q2 → Q3 → Q4 → Q5 integration, together with the GPU and inference constraints encountered during development.
+* The Q3 inference results remain the reliable set of generated try-on outputs submitted for the assessment.
+* With additional development time and appropriate technical guidance, the web demo could be improved by reusing the validated Q3 inference pipeline, integrating the Q4 evaluation correctly, and fully implementing and testing the required guardrails.